Carrie Underwood Drops Jaws In Leggings So Tight, They Look Like They’re Painted On

 “I try to make the most of my time.
 I have changed my focus.
 Instead of just trying to get those external results that I wanted, my goals have changed.
 I want to be stronger, I want to live longer; those are the things that I want now other than just, ‘I want to fit into that,'” Carrie added about where her priorities lie.

 Carrie doesn’t just make headlines for her sporty looks, though.
-As The Inquisitr recently reported, the star wowed her fans in a glitter minidress during a performance in Kansas City.
+As The Inquisitr recently reported, the star wowed her fans in a glitter mini dress during a performance in Kansas City.
 Fans wishing to see more of Carrie should follow her Instagram.